TheCloudTheory/azure-cost-estimator-action/README.md

 [Azure Cost Estimator (ACE)](https://github.com/TheCloudTheory/arm-estimator) GitHub Action for easy integration with your GitHub Action pipelines.

 ## Supported ACE version
 This GitHub Actions currently supports `1.5-beta1` release of ACE.
+Use tags to point to older versions.

 ## Supported runners
 Currently this action support Linux runners only.